 I primarily work in the political philosophy of migration.
 My recent research has focused on the rights of refugees.
 In particular, I have written about the scope of the right to refuge in international law, as well as refugee rights within host states upon receipt of asylum.
-Currently, I am working on some topics in justice in migration more broadly, including the rights of long-settled migrants, the rights of internally displaced people, and the impact of state-centric frameworks on forcibly displaced people in both theory and practice.
+Currently, I am working on some topics in justice in migration more broadly, including the rights of long-settled migrants, the rights of internally displaced people, and the normative viability of the dominant framework used in international political philosophy.

 (1) The Right to Family Unification for Refugees (Forthcoming, expected 2022-2023)